vremenar/rpi-setup/README.md

 # Release Notes
+## v1.6 - Health checks
+All containers and Traefik services have a running health checks.
+For me it is enough to have a health check probe for every 300 seconds.
+If that is too much for you, you can always change it in the docker-compose.yaml file.
 ## v1.5 - Add Filebrowser
 Added a File Browser app.
 A lightweight alternative to NextCloud.
 If you need a simple file sharing access through web interface, this is the right app.
 As always, I haven't removed NextCloud so you can pick and choose the one you like most.
 ## v1.4 - Add Jellyfin